Home / Reviews / Steelcase Leap V2

 Is the Steelcase Leap worth $1,300?

-For most buyers, refurbished is the smart choice.
-The Leap V2 has been produced continuously since 2006, which means there is a massive supply of used units available from corporate office decommissions.
-Reputable sellers like Crandall Office, BTOD, and OfficeLogixShop fully restore these chairs with new foam, new fabric, new cylinders, and new arm pads, then back them with 12-year warranties.
+For most buyers, remanufactured is the smart choice.
+The Leap V2 has been in continuous production since 2006, meaning there is a large supply of used units from corporate office decommissions.
+Crandall Office fully restores these chairs with new foam, new fabric, new cylinders, and new arm pads, backed by a 12-year warranty.
 The core mechanism and frame are nearly indestructible.
-Buying new makes sense if you want a specific fabric/color combination, a platinum or aluminum base, or if you simply prefer a chair that has never been used.
+Buying new makes sense if you want a specific fabric or color combination, or simply prefer a chair that has never been used.

 Leap V1 or V2?